wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 scancel <job_id>
 ```
 **Tips**:
-- Use `squeue -u $USER` to find job IDs
+- `squeue -u $USER` can be used to find job IDs
-- Can cancel multiple jobs: `scancel job1 job2 job3`
+- Multiple jobs can be cancelled: `scancel job1 job2 job3`
-- No confirmation prompt - be careful!
+- No confirmation prompt appears - caution is advised

 **Allocate resources**: Reserve nodes for multiple commands
 ```bash